hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/bhakti-yoga/110_qualifications_of_the_aspirant_and_teacher.md

 man among these "leaf counters".
 Religion, the highest aim, the highest glory of man, does not require so much labour.
-If you want to be a Bhakta, it is not at all necessary for you to know whether Krishna was born in Mathurâ or in Vraja, what he was doing, or just the exact date on which he pronounced the teachings of the Gitâ.
+If you want to be a Bhakta, it is not at all necessary for you to know whether Krishna was born in Mathurā or in Vraja, what he was doing, or just the exact date on which he pronounced the teachings of the Gitā.
 You only require to *feel* the craving for the beautiful lessons of duty and love in the Gita.
 All the other particulars about it and its author are for the enjoyment of the learned.
 Let them have what they desire.
-Say "Shântih, Shântih" to their learned controversies, and let *us* "eat the mangoes".
+Say "Shāntih, Shāntih" to their learned controversies, and let *us* "eat the mangoes".

 The second condition necessary in the teacher is — sinlessness.
 The question is often asked, "Why should we look into the character and